akkadotnet/getakka.net/src/docs/Persistence.md

 - `Persist` and `PersistAsync` methods can be used to send events to the event journal in order to store them inside.
 The second argument is a callback invoked when the journal confirms that events have been stored successfully.
 - `Defer` and `DeferAsync` are used to perform various operations *after* events will be persisted and their callback handlers will be invoked.
 Unlike the persist methods, defer won't store an event in persistent storage.
 Defer methods may NOT be invoked in case when the actor is restarted even though the journal will successfully persist events sent.
-- `DeleteMessages` will order attached journal to remove part of it's events.
+- `DeleteMessages` will order attached journal to remove part of its events.
 It can be either logical deletion - messages are marked as deleted, but are not removed physically from the backend storage - or a physical one, when the messages are removed physically from the journal.
 - `LoadSnapshot` will send a request to the snapshot store to resend the current actor's snapshot.
 - `SaveSnapshot` will send the current actor's internal state as a snapshot to be saved by the configured snapshot store.
 - `DeleteSnapshot` and `DeleteSnapshots` methods may be used to specify snapshots to be removed from the snapshot store in cases where they are no longer needed.